 - The page to configure Amazon AWS will open.

 - This pushes data to your Amazon API Gateway endpoint when data is received at the server.
 Create an Amazon API Gateway "POST" in your AWS console to represent this connection.
 AWS Signature Version 4 is required for authentication.
-All sensor and gateway message data will be pushed to this endpoint.
+All sensors and gateway message data will be pushed to this endpoint.
 Data is sent as JSON.
 Amazon Web Services, AWS, and API Gateway are trademarks of Amazon.com, Inc. or its affiliates in the United States and/or other countries.

-- Select the button Sign In to the Console in the top right hand corner of the Amazon api gateway.
+- Select the button Sign In to the Console in the top right-hand corner of the Amazon API gateway.

 - If you already have an Amazon Web Services account, log in.
 If not, choose the Create a new AWS account button.
-Then follow the on screen directions to create an account.
+Then follow the on-screen directions to create an account.
 You will need a credit or debit card handy to create an account.
 Amazon won't charge you unless your usage exceeds the AWS Free Tier Limits.

 - Once inside your AWS account, select the desired API.

 - Select the stage you have deployed your API.

 - Input the Invoke URL in the text box on the Configure Amazon Page in iMonnit.
 This is the location you want to send the data.